imagej/imagej.github.io/pages/Getting_started_with_MaMuT.md

 to build a selection.
 Spots and links are added to the current selection in a classical way:

-  - {% include key content='Left-Click' %} on a spot or link to set the selection with this spot or link.
+  - {% include key content='press|Left-Click' %} on a spot or link to
+    set the selection with this spot or link.
 The selection is cleared before.
-  - {% include key content='Left-Click' %} outside a spot to clear the
+  - {% include key content='press|Left-Click' %} outside a spot to clear
-    selection.
+    the selection.
-  - {% include key content='Shift|Left-Click' %} on a spot or link to
+  - {% include key content='press|Shift|Left-Click' %} on a spot or link
-    add or remove this spot or link to the selection.
+    to add or remove this spot or link to the selection.
-  - {% include key content='Mousedrag' %} to select multiple spots and
+  - {% include key content='press|Mousedrag' %} to select multiple spots
-    links in a selection box.
-Hold {% include key content='Shift' %} to add them to the current selection.
+    and links in a selection box.
+Hold {% include key content='press|Shift' %} to add them to the current selection.

-Adding to this, several items in the {% include key content='Right-click' %} popup menu help selecting part of tracks.
-If you {% include key content='Right-click' %} on a spot or {% include key content='Right-click' %} outside a spot with a non-empty selection, you
+Adding to this, several items in the {% include key content='press|Right-click' %} popup menu help selecting part of tracks.
-can:
+If you {% include key content='press|Right-click' %} on a spot or {%
+include key content='press|Right-click' %} outside a spot with a non-empty selection, you can:

   - `Select whole track` will include all the spots and the links of the tracks the selection belongs to.